 Access Switch vs Core Switch

 The lower levels the switch dwells in, the more devices it connects to.
-Therefore, a big gap of ports number exists in the access switch and core switch.
-Most access switches need to connect various end user equipment ranging from IP phone to PCs, cameras, etc,.
-While the core switch may be just linked with several distribution switches.
+Therefore, a big gap in ports number exists in the access switch and core switch.
+Most access switches need to connect various end-user equipment ranging from IP phones to PCs, cameras, etc, While the core switch may be just linked with several distribution switches.
 Meanwhile, the higher layer the switch lies in, the faster port speed it requires.
 Access switch is to core switch what river is to the ocean, as the latter one has the large throughput to receive the data packets from the former one.
 Most modern access switches come with 10/100/1000Mbps copper ports.
 An example of this is FS S2800–24T4F 24 port 100/1000BASE-T copper gigabit Ethernet switch.
 While core switches commonly have 10Gbps and 100Gbps fiber optic ports.